kagiko/vaultwarden-wiki/Backing-up-your-vault.md

 docker run --rm --volumes-from=bitwarden bruceforce/bw_backup /backup.sh
 ```

 You can also run a container with integrated cron daemon to automatically backup your database.
-See https://gitlab.com/1O/bitwarden_rs-backup for examples.
+See https://gitlab.com/1O/bitwarden_rs-backup or https://github.com/shivpatel/bitwarden_rs_dropbox_backup for examples.

 ## 2. the attachments folder